meilisearch/documentation/learn/advanced/storage.md

 Since LMDB is memory mapped, it is the operating system that manages the real memory allocated (or not) to Meilisearch.

 Thus, if you run Meilisearch as a standalone program on a server, LMDB will use the maximum RAM it can use.
+In general, you should have the same amount of RAM than the space taken on disk by Meilisearch for optimal performance.

 On the other hand, if you run Meilisearch along with other programs, the OS will manage memory based on everyone's need.
 This makes Meilisearch's memory usage quite flexible when used in development.